It’s a well known fact that most physicians have Type “A” personalities, and it makes sense given the journey they choose to become a physician.

-Surprisingly, or not surprisingly, my accountant tells me that a large portion of his physician clients are “living pay cheque to pay cheque” and have relatively little savings.
-Check out this article, if you would like to see how some physicians can struggle with high incomes (basically living at or above their means).
+Surprisingly, or not surprisingly, my accountant tells me that a large portion of his physician clients is “living pay cheque to pay cheque” and have relatively little savings.
+Check out this article or this one, if you would like to see how some physicians can struggle with high incomes (basically living at or above their means).

-As for your financial advisor, ask them how you are doing relative to their other clients.
+As for your financial advisor (if you use one), ask them how you are doing relative to their other clients.
 It helps if your financial advisor deals exclusively with physicians, such as with MD Management.

-Ask them how much financial assets their retired physician clients have saved up for retirement.
-The numbers my advisor (from MD Management) quoted me were as follows (5 years ago):
+Ask them how much financial assets have their retired physician clients saved up for retirement.
+The financial assets (excluding primary residence) an advisor from MD Management quoted me were as follows (5 years ago):

 4% Withdrawal Rate